MerosCrypto/Meros/docs/Protocol/Merit.md

 If the Block is valid, it's added, triggering two events.
 The first event is the emission of newly-minted Meros and the second event is the emission of newly-mined Merit.

 On Block addition, a new Epoch is created.
 Epochs keep track of who verified a Transaction.
 Every Transaction that is first verified in that Block is added to the new Epoch.
-If a new Transaction competes with an existing Transaction, all competitors (and competitors of competitors) are brought up into the new Epoch.
+If a new Transaction competes with an existing Transaction, all competitors (and competitors of competitors) and children (and children of competitors) are brought up into the new Epoch.
 Every Transaction in Epochs is updated with the list of Merit Holders who verified it.
 The new Epoch is added to a list of the past 5 Epochs, and the oldest Epoch is removed.
 This oldest Epoch has all of its Transactions which weren't verified by the majority of the live Merit removed, and is then used to calculate rewards.

 In the process of calculating rewards, first every Merit Holder is assigned a score via the following code: